vanshikarana06/Movie_recommendation_sytem/README.md

-🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System

-📌 Overview
+## 📌 Overview
 This project is a Movie Recommendation System built using Python.

+This project is a Movie Recommendation System built using Python.
 It suggests movies to users based on similarity of content (like genres, actors, directors, etc.).

 The system uses Cosine Similarity on a dataset of movies to recommend the top matches for a given movie.

-🚀 Features
+## 🚀 Features

 Recommend movies based on content similarity